What is a digital footprint?

 However, if you don’t take some action to at least control your digital footprint, it might actually outlive you.

 That’s why it’s important to think about this problem in advance and to limit how much information you put online in the first place.
-The last thing you or your relatives want is a cybercriminal gathering information from your digital footprint and stealing your identity after you die.
+The last thing you or your relatives want is a cybercriminal gathering information from your digital footprints and stealing your identity after you die.

 Encrypt your data with NordVPN and take control of your digital footprint.